 Showing films is where Cinemark Holdings really makes its mark.
-The third-largest movie exhibitor in the US (following Regal Entertainment and AMC) has more than 5,200 screens in some 465 theaters in the US and Latin America.
+The third-largest movie exhibitor in the US (following Regal Entertainment and AMC) has more than 5,700 screens in almost 515 theaters in the US and Latin America.
 Cinemark operates its multiplex theaters in smaller cities and suburban areas of major metropolitan markets.
 Some larger theaters operate under the Tinseltown name; others are "discount" theaters showing no first-run films.
-About 85% of its first-run auditoriums feature stadium seating.
+Nearly 100% of its first-run auditoriums feature stadium seating.
 The company prefers to build new theaters in midsized markets or in suburbs of major cities where the Cinemark theater is the only game in town.

-Cinemark operates theaters in 39 US states, as well as Argentina, Brazil, Mexico, and 10 other Latin American countries.
-The company gets about 70% of its sales from the US market.
+Cinemark operates theaters in more than 40 US states, as well as Argentina, Brazil, Mexico, and 10 other Latin American countries.
+The company gets about 75% of its sales from the US market.